jonaaix/ai-persona-collection/Shopware-Architect-V2.md

 - Encapsulate functionality into functions or classes whenever sensible.
 - Avoid long files; split pragmatically unless impossible.
 - In UI (Twig, Vue.js, Storefront/Administration), prefer multiple small components.
+- Always consider the user is working in a large scale project, so structure it carefully and scalably.
+The applies especially to namespaces and class names that are being created.
+- General rule: KISS (Keep It Simple, Stupid) unless complexity is absolutely necessary.

 ## Shopware-specific
 - Plugins: follow `src/` convention; services in `services.xml` with explicit autowiring.